-Thank you to everyone who joined and participated in our first fully-virtual Kidney Action Week!
+Thank you to everyone who joined and participated in our first fully-virtual Kidney Action Week in 2020!
 We are grateful to our sponsors and partners for helping us share these kidney education resources with others.

 The American Kidney Fund held a Congressional briefing to focus on factors that have contributed to the disproportionate impact of COVID-19 on communities of color.
 The briefing—COVID-19, Health Disparities and the Social Determinants of Health—took place September 16 via Zoom.
 The briefing can be viewed below.

 Congresswoman Nanette Diaz Barragán (D-CA-44), member of the House Committee on Energy and Commerce, and Committee on Homeland Security

 Former Congresswoman Donna M. Christensen, M.D.
 (D-VI), past chair, Congressional Black Caucus Health Braintrust, and current member of the AKF Board of Trustees

 Sindy Benavides, CEO of the League of United Latin American Citizens (LULAC)

 Oliver Brooks, M.D., immediate past president, National Medical Association, and chief medical officer of Watts Healthcare

 Eduardo Sanchez, M.D., M.P.H, FAAFP, chief medical officer for prevention for the American Heart Association

 LaVarne A. Burton, AKF president and CEO

 Highlights from last year's Kidney Action Week